soljm/deep-learning-challenge/README.md

 > With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

 ### Results

-Using bulleted lists and images to support your answers, address the following questions:

 #### Data Preprocessing